-Controversial U.S. president and entrepreneur Donald Trump has a long list of accomplishments.
-While he may have been best known in pop culture for his television show The Apprentice, he built his reputation and his fortune (then lost it and built it again) in commercial real estate.
+While controversial U.S. president and entrepreneur Donald Trump may have been best known in pop culture for his television show The Apprentice, he built his reputation and his fortune (then lost it and built it again) in commercial real estate.

-Donald Trump, the entrepreneur, has developed some of Manhattan's most prestigious office buildings, residences, and hotels, as well as casinos, hotels and golf resorts in prime locations like Atlantic City, Palm Beach, and Palm Springs.
+Donald Trump has developed office buildings, residences, and hotels, as well as casinos, hotels and golf resorts in locations like Atlantic City, Palm Beach, and Palm Springs.

 Donald Trump was born June 14, 1946, into a wealthy family.
 He attended New York Military Academy and Fordham University before transferring to the Wharton School at the University of Pennsylvania, where he received a bachelor's degree in economics in 1968.
 From there, he joined his father's real estate business in Brooklyn.
 "My father was my mentor and I learned a tremendous amount about every aspect of the construction industry from him," says Trump.